-This step by step guide will show you how you can find the File & Folder Ownership information using Command Prompt.
+Wan to check the owner of File or Folder in Windows with CMD?
+This step-by-step guide will show you how you can find the File & Folder Ownership information using Command Prompt.
 It is possible to check the ownership of a single directory, all sub-directories, and files with the help of this guide.
-For your information, you can use this trick on almost any Windows version.

 Find File & Folder Ownership information using CMD

 To find the File & Folder Ownership information using Command Prompt, follow these steps:

 - Navigate to the desired folder

 To get started, you need to open the Command Prompt first.
 There are several methods to open the Command Prompt window on your Windows computer.
 The simplest way is to search for it in the Taskbar search box or press Win+R buttons together to open the Run box, type cmd in it, and hit Enter.